dboschm/r-keywords/README.md

 # r-keywords
-A r application that extracts keywords out of video subtitles
+R application that extracts keywords out of video subtitles